ThanhNguyenDat/Install-Tensorflow-Object-Detection-API/README.md

 # Install Tensorflow Object Detection API

-Download and install Visuall Studio and check Desktop Development with C++ Download and install Git
+Download and install Visuall Studio and check Desktop Development with C++.

+Download and install Git.

 ### Install necessary library.

 - Open Command Propt with Administrator with python > 3.5